 1. The Whole Plant is Edible

-Not only does the Sweet Potato plant produce delicious edible tubers underground but, you can also eat the leaves and stems of the plant too.
-The Sweet Potato is not actually part of the potato family but is part of the morning glory family.
+Not only does the Sweet Potato plant produce delicious edible tubers underground but, you can also eat the leaves and stems of the plant too ( It rarely flowers but these are not edible).
+Sweet Potato is not actually part of the potato family but is part of the morning glory family.
 Unlike potatoes – the sweet potato leaves are edible and packed full of *vitamin A, C, K, B1, B2, B3 and B9.
-The sweet potato leaves also have minerals such as calcium, iron, magnesium, phosphorus and potassium.
+Sweet potato leaves also have minerals such as calcium, iron, magnesium, phosphorus and potassium.
 Sweet potato leaves are used in a similar way to spinach.
 The young leaves and shoots can be added fresh to salads and smoothies or to curries, stirfries and soups.
 They can also be sauteed to make a delicious side dish of greens.
 Sautee in butter and garlic or tamari, garlic, chilli and ginger is another delicious way to use sweet potato leaves.

-2. Produces and Abundant Crop on each Plant
+2. Produces an Abundant Crop on each Plant

 3. Grows Quickly and Easily